Understanding how fees are calculated.

 If a transaction fails, it is refunded, thus it will pay the

 outboundFeefor the SourceChain not the DestinationChain.
-Thus devs should always swap an amount that is a maximum of the following, plus a buffer to allow for sudden gas spikes:
+Thus devs should always swap an amount that is a maximum of the following, multiplier by a buffer of at least 4x to allow for sudden gas spikes:

 - 1.The Destination Chain outbound_fee